-This judge is located in the press box and uses an audio recorder for comments.
-There is one judge in this caption, and his score is not averaged with any other score.
+This judge is located in the stands or in the press box, whichever location affords the best vantage point.
+The location is fixed during the entire competition.
+This judge evaluates the entire show from beginning to end and uses an audio recorder for comments.
+There is one judge in this caption.